receptektas/test/README.md

 - Handle all ComfyUI operations seamlessly

 The development of this application progressed significantly but was not fully completed before the project conclusion.
 All relevant documentation and code for this experimental study can be found in the `experimental_studies/` directory.

-## Performance Measurement

-Two custom nodes were developed to measure the performance of the workflow:

-1. **PerformanceMeasurementStartNode**: Initializes performance tracking at the start of the process.
-2. **PerformanceMeasurementEndNode**: Calculates and reports performance metrics at the end of the process.

-These nodes measure:
-- Execution time
-- GPU memory usage
-- Image similarity metrics (SSIM, Feature Similarity, Perceptual Loss, etc.)

-For detailed information on these custom nodes, refer to the `custom_nodes/performance_measurement.md` file.

 ## Troubleshooting